KhronosGroup/Vulkan-Samples/samples/extensions/full_screen_exclusive/README.md

 	// Check if there IS a device, if not don't do anything if (context.device != VK_NULL_HANDLE)
 	{
-		// Step: 0) Idle the device, destroy/teardown the current swapchain and frame buffers. vkDeviceWaitIdle(context.device);        // pause the renderer
+		// Step: 0) idles the device, destroy/teardown the current swapchain and frame buffers. vkDeviceWaitIdle(context.device);        // pause the renderer
 		teardown_frame_buffers(context);         // basically destroy everything swapchain related